qfpl/fp-in-ruby/slides/abstraction.md

 ```

 <div class="notes">
-Similar to the haskell version, but not as nice
+Closer to the Haskell in structure, but still explicitly handling nil.
 </div>

 ##